What Chartered Legal Executive Lawyers Do

 tribunals at the discretion of the court.
 This is under the general

 discretionary power of the court or tribunal.
+For more information around the exemptions see this FAQ.

 However, CILEx can award additional advocacy rights to